metio/terraform-provider-k8s/docs/data-sources/jobsmanager_raczylo_com_managed_job_v1beta1_manifest.md

 - `keyring` (String) keyring is the path to key ring for RBDUser.
 Default is /etc/ceph/keyring.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `pool` (String) pool is the rados pool name.
 Default is rbd.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `secret_ref` (Attributes) secretRef is name of the authentication secret for RBDUser.
 If provided overrides keyring.
 Default is nil.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--vsphere_volume--secret_ref))
+More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--rbd--secret_ref))
 - `user` (String) user is the rados user name.
 Default is admin.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

-<a id="nestedatt--spec--groups--jobs--status--volumes--vsphere_volume--secret_ref"></a>
+<a id="nestedatt--spec--groups--jobs--params--volumes--rbd--secret_ref"></a>
-### Nested Schema for `spec.groups.jobs.status.volumes.vsphere_volume.secret_ref`
+### Nested Schema for `spec.groups.jobs.params.volumes.rbd.secret_ref`

 Optional: